Milliron X

 29 Oct 2018

-Thomas A. Christensen II Samuel R. Wolfe Jonathan Counts Mark F. Roll Kristopher V. Waynant James G. Moberly
+Thomas A. Christensen II Samuel R. Wolfe Jonathan Counts Mark F. Roll Kristopher v.
+Waynant James G. Moberly

 Trichloroethylene (TCE), a toxic and carcinogenic contaminant, presents unique challenges for cleanup because of its water solubility, density, and volatility.
 Bioremediation of TCE is a promising cleanup method; however, metabolism of TCE results in acid generation that inhibits remediating microorganisms.
 Calcium alginate(CA)-polyvinylalcohol (PVA) hydrogels show promise for protecting remediating microbes, however diffusion of TCE or its byproducts through these polymers is unknown.
 To measure the effective diffusion coefficient of TCE and byproducts through hydrogel membranes, we used a modified diaphragm cell.
 Read more »